 Your Pinterest Image

 So there you go, plenty of things to do in Saigon, some awesome experiences for our family and some ideas for you on your travels.
-I haven’t mentioned everything, but we’ll be back in Saigon soon to check out more options, we’re here a long time to bring you the best information we can, this post will grow.
+I haven’t mentioned everything, but we’ll be back in Saigon soon to check out more options, we’re here a long time to bring you the best information we can, you can see our full Vietnam travel blog and guide here.
 We’ve had a lot of ups and downs in the last week, but mostly we’ve kept the smiles on our faces, we’re really looking forward to the next couple of months settling into Hoi An.
 Can I just mention how amazing the food is again too?
 So over to you, any thoughts on Vietnam, any plans to visit?